oh-hey-world/ios/README.md

 Possible uses...
 - a hotel that wants to create their own branded arrival app
 - a tour company wanting to give their customers a seamless arrival experience
-- a travel startup who has their own
+- a travel startup who has their own content, that they want to display to users upon arrival or in a search scenario
+- a travel startup wanting to capture data for various cities around the globe. for instance, I'd love to see an app that enables people to log wifi speeds for various cities.

 ## Getting Started